-The coronavirus has had a massive impact on all of us over the last few months and sure enough, if you are hosting your wedding in the next six months chances are good that you’ll have to rethink your guest list to turn it into a COVID friendly guest list.
-Not only are there restrictions on the number of people that are allowed at a gathering but there are also some serious considerations to keep in mind.
+The coronavirus has had a massive impact on all of us over the last year and sure enough, if you are hosting your wedding in the next six months chances are good that you’ll have to rethink your guest list to turn it into a COVID friendly guest list.
+Currently, there are no gatherings allows and if we have to predict; restrictions on the number of people that will be allowed at a gathering is a serious consideration to keep in mind.
 We spoke to some of South Africa’s best wedding planners to get their advice on how to reduce and adjust your guest list accordingly.

 Not much of a reader?
 No problem!
 Watch this insightful video version:

 Start from the back